SSLv3 Poodle Vulnerability

-Yesterday, Google security researchers have disclosed a new vulnerability on SSL protocol.
+Yesterday, Google security researchers disclosed a new vulnerability in SSL protocol.

 Fortunately, this vulnerability is only on an old version of the SSL protocol: SSLv3 (15 years old protocol).

 An attacker can force a browser to downgrade the protocol version used to cipher traffic to SSLv3 in order to exploit the POODLE vulnerability and access data in clear.